 Gregory W. Baker, J.D., ChFC®, CFP®, CAP

-Greg Baker is President of Renaissance Charitable Foundation Inc. In this role, Mr. Baker reviews and revises the Foundation's policies as well as monitors performance and compliance of the charity’s assets and relationships with donors and money managers.
+Greg Baker is President and Chairperson of Renaissance Charitable Foundation Inc. In this role, Mr. Baker reviews and revises the Foundation's policies as well as monitors performance and compliance of the charity’s assets and relationships with donors and money managers.
 For the past 25 years, he has provided trust, tax and philanthropic financial planning advice to over 4,000 attorneys and 8,000 development officers and financial planners in all 50 states regarding more than 18,000 charitable remainder trusts, more than 800 charitable lead trusts, and numerous foundations, charitable gift annuities and donor-advised funds.
 Mr. Baker’s advice has helped donors contribute over $6 billion to charitable gift plans.
 Mr. Baker is a Past President of the Charitable Gift Planners of Indiana and current Board Member of the National Association of Charitable Gift Planners.

 Vice President and Secretary